Undergraduate Program

 Determining how to finance your education is not a one-step process.
 It takes a commitment to learning about the different types of aid, exploring which ones suit your budget and then applying for those you qualify for.

-The College of Nursing awards specific scholarships (grants and endowed funding) to currently admitted students.
+In addition to the following list, the College of Nursing may have specific supplemental scholarships opportunities available to currently enrolled students.
 An email will be sent to students through their USF email when funds are available.
-We recommend checking your email account daily.
+We recommend checking your USF student email account daily – this is where all official communication from the university will be sent.

 Note: No matter what type of funding you are applying for, start by completing the Free Application for Federal Student Aid or FAFSA.
 The FAFSA is used to determine eligibility for most of types of financial assistance.